-As of December 31, 2016, there were 14,315 shares of our common stock issuable on outstanding options, with an average-weighted exercise price of \$39.15, and 21,752,442 outstanding stock unit grants, with each unit representing the right to receive shares of our common stock at a designated time in the future.
-The restricted stock units generally vest over the next one to eight years after issuance and are distributed at predetermined future payable dates once vesting occurs.
-Of the outstanding restricted stock unit awards, 5,476,181 shares are currently vested and 16,276,261 are unvested.
-Assuming vesting requirements are met, the Company anticipates that 3,811,724 shares under these awards will be distributed in 2017, 3,073,232 will vest in 2018, 2,856,169 will vest in 2019, and the balance of 12,011,317 will be distributed thereafter.
+As of December 31, 2017, there were 11,934 shares of our common stock issuable on outstanding options, with an average-weighted exercise price of \$29.33, and 16,458,098 outstanding restricted stock unit and restricted stock grants.
+A restricted stock unit represents the right to receive a share of common stock from our company at a designated time in the future without cash payment by the employee and is issued in lieu of cash incentive, principally for deferred compensation and employee retention plans.
+The restricted stock units vest on an annual basis over the next one to ten years and are distributable, if vested, at future specified dates.
+Restricted stock awards are restricted as to sale or disposition.
+These restrictions lapse over the next one to five years.
+Of the outstanding restricted stock units and restricted stock awards, 4,178,802 shares are currently vested and 12,279,206 are unvested.
+Assuming vesting requirements are met, the Company anticipates that 2,157,255 shares under these awards will be distributed in 2018, 2,505,628 will vest in 2019, 2,255,616 will vest in 2020, and the balance of 9,539,599 will be distributed thereafter.

 An employee will realize income as a result of an award of stock units at the time shares are distributed in an amount equal to the fair market value of the shares at that time, and we are entitled to a corresponding tax deduction in the year of issuance.
 Unless an employee elects to satisfy the withholding in another manner, either by paying the amount in cash or by delivering shares of Stifel Financial Corp. common stock already owned by the individual for at least six months, we may satisfy tax withholding obligations on income associated with the grants by reducing the number of shares otherwise deliverable in connection with the awards.
 The reduction will be calculated based on a current market price of our common stock.
-Based on current tax law, we anticipate that the shares issued when the awards are paid to the employees will be reduced by approximately 35% to satisfy the minimum withholding obligations, so that approximately 65% of the total restricted stock units that are distributable in any particular year will be converted into issued and outstanding shares.
+Based on current tax law, we anticipate that the shares issued when the awards are paid to the employees will be reduced by approximately 35% to satisfy the maximum withholding obligations, so that approximately 65% of the total restricted stock units that are distributable in any particular year will be converted into issued and outstanding shares.

 It has been our practice historically to satisfy almost all tax withholding obligations on income associated with the grants by reducing the number of shares otherwise deliverable in connection with the awards.
 We anticipate that practice will continue, as recently our Compensation Committee made a determination to satisfy tax withholding obligations through the cancellation of shares subject to an award.
-In addition, the plan pursuant to which we issue restricted stock units permits us to elect to settle certain awards entirely in cash, and we may elect to do so as those awards vest and become deliverable.
-Accordingly, we anticipate that fewer than 65% of restricted stock units that vest and become deliverable will become issued and outstanding shares.
+In addition, the plan pursuant to which we issue restricted stock units and restricted stock awards permits us to elect to settle certain awards entirely in cash, and we may elect to do so as those awards vest and become deliverable.